sanskrit/learnsanskrit.org/content/guide/sounds/vowels.md

     {li {dfn {s udAtta}} ("raised") or {dfn acute}, which is a high tone}
     {li {dfn {s svarita}} ("voiced") or {dfn circumflex}, which is mix of the high and low tones.
 But in many styles of Vedic chanting, the {s svarita}
-    is instead an extra high tone.}
+    is instead a plain high tone that is higher than the {s udAtta}.}
 }

-Here are the three actions as they are written in Devanagari.
+Here are the three accents as they are written in Devanagari.
 From left to right, we have {s anudAtta}, {s udAtta}, and {s svarita}:

 {sounds-dr a_-1 a-1 a^-1}